-It is Council's responsibility to develop the Resourcing Strategy to show how it will allocate its resources to deliver the long term objectives identified in the Community Strategic Plan and medium term objectives contained in the Delivery Program.
-However, councils do not have full responsibility for implementing or resourcing all the community aspirations identified in the Community Strategic Plan.
-Other stakeholders, such as state agencies, non-government organisations, community groups, business and individuals also have a role to play in delivering these outcomes.
-The Resourcing Strategy process provides an opportunity to quantify what Council's contribution will be.
+The Resourcing Strategy shows how Council will allocate its resources to deliver the long term objectives identified in the Community Strategic Plan and medium term objectives in the Delivery Program.

+Many of the objectives in the Community Strategic Plan can only be delivered in partnership with other government agencies, non-government organisations, community and business groups.
+The Resourcing Strategy quantifies what Council's contribution will be.